FAQs about the Scientist Training Programme

 What is the Scientist Training Programme?

-The Scientist Training Programme (STP) is a three-year programme of work-based learning, supported by a University accredited master’s degree.
-You can find the full details on the ‘About the STP Programme’ section of the website.
+The Scientist Training Programme (STP) is a 3 year programme of work-based learning, supported by a University accredited master’s degree.
+You can find the further details in the STP Applicants section of the website.

 What is the structure of the course?

 The curriculum for the programme is comprised of a series of core and scientific modules.
 Each of these modules is made up of academic learning and work-based learning and training.
-Click this link to view full details of the STP curriculum and modules.
+Full details of the STP curriculum is available in our Curriculum Library.

 Where will I be trained whilst on the programme?

 As part of your application, you will be asked to choose where in the country you want to train.
 This is referred to as your ‘sub-preference’ choices.
 If you are successful in shortlisting, your sub-preferences, along with your shortlisting rank, will determine the training location to which you are allocated for interview.
-You can find all available posts and locations within the applicants section of the website.
-This information is updated regularly to reflect any changes throughout the application process.
+Initially details of how many posts are available in each region are published online.
+Full details of the training posts are published online before the shortlisting phase begins.
+Post and location details are published in the STP applicants section of the website.

 Are there STP opportunities available in Scotland and Northern Ireland?